Basilica of Saint-Sernin

 Basilica of Saint-Sernin, Toulouse, France, entrance to the tomb of Saint Saturnin, c.
 1080-1120 (photo: Dr. Bryan Zygmont)

-Looking to St. James
+Looking to Saint James

-While the Basilica of Saint-Sernin may have served as a kind of stopping point for pilgrims on the Way of St. James, it became a kind of pilgrimage destination in its own right in the decades after its construction.
+While the Basilica of Saint-Sernin may have served as a kind of stopping point for pilgrims on the Way of Saint James, it became a kind of pilgrimage destination in its own right in the decades after its construction.
 Indeed, it is a near contemporary with the Cathedral of Santiago de Compostela (c.
 1078), and there is some disagreement about which church is older, as some architectural historians date the groundbreaking for Saint-Sernin to 1077.
 Regardless of which is older, there is one important note that is generally well accepted: there is clear relationship between the two buildings.
 Both are Latin cross in plan, and both feature nine radiating chapels on the eastern side of the church.
-In arriving in Santiago de Compostela, those pilgrims who had traveled together along the southern path of the Way of St. James and had previously visited Saint-Sernin would have encountered a church that familiarly whispered to them.
+In arriving in Santiago de Compostela, those pilgrims who had traveled together along the southern path of the Way of Saint James and had previously visited Saint-Sernin would have encountered a church that familiarly whispered to them.

-Cite this page as: Dr. Bryan Zygmont, "Basilica of Saint-Sernin," in Smarthistory, July 1, 2020, accessed March 18, 2024, https://smarthistory.org/saint-sernin/.
+Cite this page as: Dr. Bryan Zygmont, "Basilica of Saint-Sernin," in Smarthistory, July 1, 2020, accessed October 3, 2024, https://smarthistory.org/saint-sernin/.